Oast Theatre, Tonbridge: Oast Youth Theatre

 The Oast Theatre is home to the Oast Youth Theatre.
 Its members are between 14 and 18 years old.
 They produce three plays each year.

 Art

 The Oast Theatre has its own art group, which meets weekly.

-The theatre plays host to an annual art exhibition held in the Janet Young Room.
-The exhibition normally attracts about fifty artists and one hundred and fifty exhibits of extremely high quality.
+The theatre hosts an annual art exhibition held in the Janet Young Room.
+The exhibition normally attracts about 50 artists and 150 exhibits.